 According to Local 282 records, Hintze became a Local 282 member on March 15, 2007.
-Hintze's last dues payment was on February 7, 2020, and his dues are paid for through December of 2020.
+Hintze's last dues payment was on February 7, 2020, and his dues were paid through December of 2020.

-On March 23, 2017, a Grand Jury in the Eastern District of New York returned a 37-count indictment against Hintze and 9 other codefendants with racketeering conspiracy, including predicate acts of murder conspiracy, attempted murder, extortion, illegal gambling, robbery conspiracy, arson conspiracy, narcotics distribution conspiracy and obstruction of justice conspiracy.
+On March 23, 2017, a Grand Jury in the Eastern District of New York returned a 37-count indictment against Hintze and 9 other codefendants with racketeering conspiracy, including predicate acts of conspiracy to commit murder, attempted murder, extortion, illegal gambling, as well as robbery conspiracy, arson, narcotics distribution and obstruction of justice conspiracies.
 Among Hintze's codefendants was his brother-in-law, Ronald "Ronnie G." Giallanzo, then an acting Bonanno Crime Family captain.